BrentTolentino/TotallyARobloxGame/README.md

 2. Log into [Power Automate](https://make.powerautomate.com/) using your CIT-U Microsoft account.
 3. Go to **My flows** > **Import** > **Import Package (Legacy)**.
 4. Upload the `.zip` file.
 5. During the import process, you will be prompted to resolve the connections (Outlook and SharePoint).
 Click on each one and sign in with your institutional account.
+Also for Content conversion, configure it and select Create New and find the Content Conversion Connection.
 6. Once imported, simply **Turn On** the flow.
 You do not need to edit any of the blocks!

 ### Step 3: Register in Discord